mrmans0n/compose-rules/README.md

 ![build](https://github.com/mrmans0n/compose-rules/actions/workflows/build.yaml/badge.svg) ![Latest version](https://img.shields.io/maven-central/v/io.nlopez.compose.rules/common)

 > **Note**
 > This repository is a fork of the [Twitter Jetpack Compose Rules](https://github.com/twitter/compose-rules) by its original maintainer.
 As none of the admins/maintainers continue working at the company, its development will continue here from now on.
->
-> Migration Guide:
-> 1) change coordinates (`com.twitter.compose.rules:detekt:$version` becomes `io.nlopez.compose.rules:detekt:$version`)
-> 2) update $version to the latest, see: https://github.com/mrmans0n/compose-rules/releases
-> 3) Update the config file (`detekt.yml`) so that the rule set name (`TwitterCompose` becomes `Compose`)
-> 4) Done!
+If you come from that project, check out the [migration guide](https://mrmans0n.github.io/compose-rules/).

 ## Overview